Cheap Flights to Thailand

 Aquamarine shores, green overgrowth with bamboo forests and magnificent temples outshining in their glint of gold, Thailand has harnessed pristine calmness etched in its environment.
 The same nature passages onto its flourishing urban developments.
 With increasing immigration rates and a massive tourism industry, the populace of entertainment venues has foraged to new records.
 Bars, nightclubs, theme parks, performances by internationally renowned artists and event occurrences are a regular feature.
 Traditional practices are also undertaken including dances and processions as well as shows depicting ancient tales with shadow-casting, narration or puppetry.
 With a string of islands on the Indian Ocean, the clean blue shores are extensive with open endless horizons only to be accompanied by rock formations.
 Thailand's modern hallmarks making their brand on Asia's commercial front include Pattaya, Phuket and the capital city, Bangkok.
 Scenic islands hosting international resorts include Koh Samui Island, Phi Phi Islands and the Ko Pha Ngan Island.
 With a naturally set environment and a rich culture, Thailand is home to its own signature series of beauty treatments, massages and relaxation therapies.
 The chief highlight among the wildlife having a habitat within Thailand's domains is the Asian Elephant, which would mostly be found tamed for conducting rides under trainers and keepers.
 Thailand houses two national parks, the Tarutao Marine and the Ko Surin.
 Water sports are a common aspect in all of the Islands and their surrounding waters.

-What is the flight duration for flights to Thailand?
+What is the average flight time to Thailand?

-Direct flights to Thailand usually take 11 hours and 30 minutes for reaching Thailand from London.
+Non-stop flights usually take 11 hours and 30 minutes for reaching Thailand from London.
 In the case of the majority of flights which operate indirectly, they may take 17 to 20 hours of flight time, apart from the time spent on a stopover.

 How to manage getting around Thailand?